Cosmological Constraints on the Phenomenological Interacting Dark Energy Model with Fermi Gamma-Ray Bursts and DESI DR2: RESULTS

-Finally, we compare these DE models with Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC).
-The $\Delta\text{AIC}$ and $\Delta\text{BIC}$ values of the four cosmological models with the $\Lambda$CDM model as the reference indicate that the the $w$CDM, CPL and $\xi$IDE models have essentially no empirical support compared to the $\Lambda$CDM model.
-The estimated parameters of three extended models remain consistent with the expectations of $\Lambda$CDM within $1\sigma$ uncertainties.
+We also compare these DE models with Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC).
+The $\Delta\text{AIC}$ and $\Delta\text{BIC}$ values of the four cosmological models are summarized in Table \ref{tab:cosmological_constraints_combined} with the $\Lambda$CDM model as the reference, which indicate that the CPL and $\xi$IDE models have essentially no empirical support compared to the $\Lambda$CDM model.

-Constraints on the parameters of the $\xi$IDE models compared with previous studies \citep{Guo2007,Chen2010,Cao2011,Salvatelli2014,Wang2016,Yang2021,Zheng2022,NongLiang2024} tested the phenomenological IDE model with A118 GRB sample and Pantheon+ SNe Ia dataset, a joint sample of SNe, BAO, and CMB data, and a combination of CMB, BAO, and Redshift Space Distortion (RSD) data, as well as the Supernova Legacy Survey (SNLS) and the mock GW data, which are summarised Table \ref{tab:comparison}.
-Compared to the results in the early studies \citep{Guo2007,Chen2010,Cao2011,Zheng2022}: $\xi>3$, which indicated that the coincidence problem was not alleviated, and $\xi$ close to 0 which correspond to a self-similar solution without the coincidence problem \citep{Salvatelli2014,Wang2016,Yang2021}; our analysis with high-redshift GRBs and DESI DR2 find the values of $\xi<3$, which indicate that the coincidence problem can be alleviated; as well as the values of $\xi$ close to 3 and $(\xi + 3w_X)$ to 0, which are consistent with the $\Lambda$CDM model without interaction.
+Many previous studies \citep{Guo2007,Chen2010,Cao2011,Salvatelli2014,Wang2016,Yang2021,Zheng2022,NongLiang2024} have tested the phenomenological IDE model with A118 and Pantheon+, the mock GW data, combinations of SNe (the Supernova Legacy Survey, SNLS), BAO, CMB and Redshift Space Distortion (RSD) data.
+Constraints on the parameters of the $\xi$IDE models compared with previous studies are summarised in Table \ref{tab:comparison}.
+Compared to the results in the early studies $\xi>3$ \citep{Guo2007,Chen2010,Cao2011,Zheng2022} which indicated that the coincidence problem was not alleviated, and $\xi$ close to 0 \citep{Salvatelli2014,Wang2016,Yang2021} which correspond to a self-similar solution without the coincidence problem, our analysis with high-redshift GRBs and DESI DR2 find the values of $\xi<3$, which indicate that the coincidence problem can be alleviated; the values of $\xi$ close to 3 and $(\xi + 3w_X)$ to 0, which are consistent with the $\Lambda$CDM model without interaction.